Jiang Zemin: Leadership

-Jiang was appointed as general secretary at the fourth plenum of the Thirteenth Central Committee on 24 June 1989 with a fairly small power base inside the party, and thus, very little actual power.
+Jiang was appointed as general secretary at the fourth plenum of the 13th Central Committee on 24 June 1989 with a fairly small power base inside the party, and thus, very little actual power.
 His most reliable allies were the powerful party elders Chen Yun and Li Xiannian.
 He was believed to be simply a transitional figure until a more stable successor government to Deng could be put in place.
 Other prominent Party and military figures like President Yang Shangkun and his brother Yang Baibing were believed to be planning a coup.

 At the first meeting of the new CCP Politburo Standing Committee, after the Tiananmen Square massacre of 1989, Jiang criticized the previous period as "hard on the economy, soft on politics" and advocated increasing political thought work.
 Anne-Marie Brady wrote that "Jiang Zemin was a long time political cadre with a nose for ideological work and its importance.
 This meeting marked the beginning of a new era in propaganda and political thought work in China."
 Soon after, the Central Propaganda Department was given more resources and power, "including the power to go in to the propaganda-related work units and cleanse the ranks of those who had been supportive of the democracy movement."

-The Politburo also issued a list of "seven things" regarding "matters of universal concern to the masses", with party corruption as the top priority.Jiang was also appointed as the chairman of the Central Military Commission on 9 November 1989, succeeding Deng.
+The Politburo also issued a list of "seven things" regarding "matters of universal concern to the masses", with party corruption as the top priority.
+Jiang was also appointed as the chairman of the Central Military Commission on 9 November 1989, succeeding Deng.
 In the first few years, Jiang depended on the support of Deng Xiaoping to remain in power, which forced Jiang into an "ultranationalist stance" towards Taiwan and the US.
 Jiang had supported Deng's calls against "bourgeois liberalization", but while Jiang was seen as a "thoughtful reformer", he "[skewed] to the more conservative views of the elders and his Politburo colleagues".
 Deng was far more supportive of reforms, saying that "deviating to the Left is an even greater danger" than deviating to the right.

 Deng grew critical of Jiang's leadership in 1992.
-During Deng's southern tour, he subtly suggested that the pace of reform was not fast enough.
+During his southern tour, Deng subtly suggested that the pace of reform was not fast enough.
 Jiang grew ever more cautious, and rallied behind Deng's reforms completely.
-Jiang coined the new "socialist market economy" to move China's centrally-planned socialist economy into essentially a government-regulated market economy.
+During this time, the involvement of the Eight Elders in Chinese politics steadily declined.
+Jiang coined the phrase "socialist market economy" to move China's centrally-planned socialist economy into essentially a government-regulated market economy.
 It was a huge step to take in the realization of Deng's "socialism with Chinese characteristics".
 At the same time, Jiang elevated many of his supporters from Shanghai to high government positions, after regaining Deng's confidence.
 He abolished the outdated Central Advisory Commission in 1992, an advisory body composed of revolutionary party elders.
 Jiang was appointed as president of China on 27 March 1993; this marked the start of the arrangement in which the paramount leader of China simultaneously serves as Party leader, president and chair of the CMC.